Keep Your Teeth and Keep On Smiling as You AgeEn Español (Spanish Version)

 If you do not want to create your own special handle, there are companies that make manual toothbrushes for people with grasping problems.

 In addition to brushing, flossing at least once per day is necessary to remove plaque that forms between the teeth and below the gum line.
 When flossing, be sure to gently ease the floss between the teeth, and rub the floss gently along the side of each tooth and below the gum line.
 Do not forget to floss behind the back of the rear teeth!
 If you have extremely tight teeth, or extensive fillings—on which floss can catch and tear—try using waxed dental floss or dental tape.

 If you have trouble handling the floss, you can tie the dental floss in loops to make it easier to handle or try using a commercial floss holder.

-Although brushing and flossing help greatly, they do not remove all of the plaque—especially the hardened plaque that is the main component of tartar.
-For this reason, you need to see the dentist at least twice per year for a cleaning to completely remove the plaque and to check for tooth decay and gum disease.
+Although brushing and flossing help greatly, they do not remove all of the plaque, especially the hardened plaque that is the main component of tartar.
+For this reason, you need to see the dentist at least 1-2 times per year for a cleaning to completely remove the plaque and to check for tooth decay and gum disease.

-The risk of serious mouth diseases, such as cancer of the mouth, increases with age.
-Therefore, it is important to have your dentist closely examine any swellings, sores, or discoloration you notice anywhere in your mouth, jaw, cheeks, throat, tongue, or lips.
+The risk of serious mouth diseases, such as oral cancer, increases with age.
+Therefore, it is important to have your dentist closely examine any swelling, sores, or discoloration you notice anywhere in your mouth, jaw, cheeks, throat, tongue, or lips.

 fluoridated drinking water